Veterinary Technician: Job Description, Duties, and More

 Frequently Asked Questions

 While both roles support veterinarians, veterinary technicians undergo more extensive education, typically earning an associate degree.
-Vet techs perform advanced medical procedures, assist in surgeries, conduct laboratory tests, and often require licensure.
+Vet techs perform advanced medical procedures, assist in surgeries, conduct lab tests, and often require licensure.
 Veterinary assistants focus on basic animal care, administrative tasks, and do not require the same level of formal education.
 Learn more about vet techs versus vet assistants.

 Becoming a licensed veterinary technician usually requires completing an accredited veterinary technology program, which typically results in an associate degree.
 Some states may also require passing the Veterinary Technician National Examination (VTNE) for licensure.

-Absolutely, veterinary technicians can pursue specialization through additional education and training.
+Absolutely, veterinary technicians can pursue specialization through additional education and specialized training.
 Specializations can include emergency and critical care, dentistry, anesthesia, and more.
 These specializations open up opportunities for career advancement and focused expertise.

 Veterinary technicians are essential in upholding animal welfare by providing advanced medical care, assisting in surgeries, and conducting diagnostic tests.
 Their expertise ensures that animals receive quality healthcare, contributing to overall well-being.